 Suspension is defined to be temporary removal from the regular school program which may lead to permanent removal or expulsion if causes are not corrected.
 Northwestern uses 2 types of suspension.
-ISS = in school suspension and OSS = out of school suspension.
+ISS is In School Suspension and OSS is Out of School Suspension.
 Administrators will deal with all occurrences through a fair and common sense approach.
 Administrators may choose to assign detentions or school work detail in lieu of suspension for first time or lesser rule infractions.
 ISS is typically assigned for the following types of offenses:

-- \ No attempt is made to include every situation arising during a school year.
+\ No attempt is made to include every situation arising during a school year.

-- 1. Failure to follow sign-in or sign-out procedures
+- Failure to follow sign-in or sign-out procedures

-- 2. Leaving campus without permission
+- Leaving campus without permission

-- 3. Cutting class
+- Cutting class

-- 4. Presence in off-limits areas
+- Presence in off-limits areas

-- 5. Failure to follow directions/disrespect to staff
+- Failure to follow directions/disrespect to staff

-- 6. Classroom disruptions
+- Classroom disruptions

-- 7. Cursing/obscene gestures
+- Cursing/obscene gestures

-- 8. Possession of obscene or pornographic materials on campus
+- Possession of obscene or pornographic materials on campus

-- 9. Repeated dress code violations
+- Repeated dress code violations

-- 10. Failure to serve detentions
+- Failure to serve detentions

-- 11. First time smoking offenses/possession of smoking materials
+- First time smoking offenses/possession of smoking materials

-- 12. Computer use violations
+- Computer use violations

-- 13. Willful destruction of school property
+- Willful destruction of school property

-- 14. School bus violations
+- School bus violations

-- 15. Any gang-related activity (dress, signage, graffiti)
+- Any gang-related activity (dress, signage, graffiti)